Do you want to move your plumbing business to the next level?

 Citations are basically elements on your website that make your business accessible.
 More than ever, plumbing contractors need to include the same name, address and phone number (NAP) on their web properties.

-PF Plumbing is a perfect example:
+Pipe Doctor Plumbing is a perfect example:

 You shouldn’t stop at your website.
-Your Facebook page header banner, Twitter homepage banner, and even your Tumblr blog (if any) should show a legible and consistent NAP citations.
+Your Facebook page header banner, Twitter homepage banner, and even your Tumblr blog (if any) should show legible and consistent NAP citations.

 If you make a mistake in your phone number or misspell your office address, you’ll send potential clients to the wrong address.
 In turn, this would send a negative signal to search engines that your company is questionable.
 Make sure you fix it.

 If you’ve moved your plumbing business, then you should update your NAP.
 Why?
 Because 20% of local searchers on local business directories return the wrong information.